the-weirdocodes/Gijutsu/README.md

 # Gijutsu
-## ~ Kore wa Gitjutsu shu desu <br>
+### ~ Kore wa Gitjutsu shu desu <br>
- Here's my repository on core java infusing some anime into the concepts using eclipse IDE, fasten yourself to learn some jutsus in java to accomplish your missions.
+This repository is your secret scroll for mastering core Java concepts with an anime flair.
+Prepare to unleash your inner shinobi as you explore the world of Java.
- ## Dattebayo !!!
+#### Dattebayo !!!